 The central point of any poem by Brecht is the ordinary person — the ordinary worker.
 In almost all of his poems he could be speaking of any ordinary person in the world — specifically any worker in the world.
-This makes his work not only political — but universal.
-This makes his work not only interesting — but socially vital.
-In times of social struggle, the poetry of Brecht remains revolutionary.
+This makes his work not only political but also universal.
+This makes his work not only interesting but also socially vital.
+In times of social struggle the poetry of Brecht remains revolutionary.

 The 20th century was a century of revolution.
 Brecht lived through that century.
 Most of his poetry is expressly based around the politics of that century of revolution.
 From the Russian Revolution of 1917 to the German Revolution of 1918-1919, Brecht’s poems about revolution are probably his best.
 His poems also warn of the danger of the reality of counter-revolution — especially in the form of Fascism and Nazism.
 Brecht lived his life as a Marxist and as a Socialist.
 He lived his life through a period of serious social struggle — which he carefully documented through his poems.
 In these terms, Brecht can only be read as a committed revolutionary and as a committed revolutionary poet.5